 Churkin said that the two groups are “closely linked to terrorist organisations, primarily the Islamic State group and Al-Qaeda.”

 The groups “both give (the IS and Al-Qaeda) and receive from them financial, material, technical and military support,” he said.

-An unprecedented ceasefire in February brokered by Moscow and Washington saw Syria's government and non-jihadist rebel groups agree to halt attacks while pursuing peace talks.
+An unprecedented ceasefire deal brokered by Moscow and Washington saw Syria’s government and non-jihadist rebel groups agree to halt attacks while pursuing peace talks.

 However the HNC pulled out last week from the latest round of talks that began on April 13 in frustration over a spike in violence on the ground.

 Russian Foreign Minister Sergei Lavrov angrily accused the HNC’s members of throwing “tantrums”.